radhakrishnan-s/Blog_post/README.md

 ## Welcome to the Bloggers for Life!!!!

 Here is a simple walk through of the site

--The main view has the list of blogs which already existed -If you want to have a look on the existing content, you need to click on the particular content and the content will be displayed.
+-The main view has the list of blogs which already existed

+-If you want to have a look on the existing content, you need to click on the particular content and the content will be displayed.

--New blog content can be added through the Add new blog link -The create new blog window have fields like Title, Category, Hash tag, Content.
+-New blog content can be added through the Add new blog link

+-The create new blog window have fields like Title, Category, Content.

 -After saving the content the blogs will get added to the dashboard.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).